kaziema/ruby/README.md

 schemas/      effect and preset JSON schemas
 ```

-Two decisions in `src/core` are worth reading before touching anything, because they are
-permanent contracts rather than implementation details.

-`Units.h` is why presets are portable.
-Time is stored in beats or seconds, never frames
-unless an effect explicitly opts in, because a frame is not a unit of time, it is time
-divided by whatever framerate a project happens to use.

-`Identity.h` is why presets keep working across versions.
-Effect IDs and parameter keys are
-immortal.
-Display order and labels are not.
-Deleting a parameter retires its key forever.
-Changing a default requires pinning the old one so existing projects do not silently shift.
-These rules are enforced by `validate()` and covered by tests, so breaking one fails the
-build instead of quietly corrupting every preset ever made.
-This is adapted from After
-Effects' own disk-ID system, which is the one part of AE's architecture that is unambiguously
-correct.

 ## What is not in this repo

 This is open core.
 Three things ship only in the paid build: